nearform/node-test-runner-workshop/src/a13-watch/README.md

 - Run in the terminal `node --test --watch`.

-- Watch test being executed while editing the file.
+- Watch tests being executed while editing the file.